 How to apply Toggle accordion

-An application should be made by completing one of our online Discretionary Housing Payment application forms.
+An application should be made by completing our online Discretionary Housing Payment application form.

 Alternatively you can download the form below.

 We will look at your application and decide whether we can award you additional help.
 We may ask you to provide extra information in support of your request.

 If we make the award we will write and tell you:

 the reason we have made the award